-As a social enterprise, Umbo’s constitutional mission is to deliver services for these families and is committed to reinvesting 50% of profits into achieving our social purpose.
+As a social enterprise, Umbo’s constitutional mission is to deliver services for these individuals and their families and is committed to reinvesting 50% of profits into achieving our social purpose.
 That commitment is at the core of everything we do, and transparency on how we achieve it is vital through our social impact reporting.

 If you want to find out more about the complexity of allied health services in regional and rural areas of Australia, please read our white paper located here.

 Our impact in numbers